weareviaai/via-platform/README.md

 The event payload will contain the aggregated user profile (AUP, refer to the examples in the repo).

 #### ``conversation_profile_created``
 This event will be generated whenever a new conversation profile is created.
-The conversation profile contains a summary of the conversation is defined at the tenant level by a VIA admin.
+The conversation profile contains a AI-generated summary of the conversation where the prompt is defined at the tenant level (i.e. is identical for all tenant projects) by a VIA admin.
 User profiles are created and updated based on one or more conversation profile.

 #### ``conversation_issue_created``